LarsSchy/SMAC-M/README.md

 ```
 cd chart-installation/data_files_conversion/shp_s57data
-bash generateShapefiles.sh [ENC_source_path] [output_path]
+bash generateShapefiles.sh [ENC_ROOT] [output_path]
 ```
 ## Generating Symbolset

-To create symbolset used in generated mapfile, we used source files download from s57data directory of OpenCPN Repository.
+To create symbolset used by generated mapfile, we used source files download from s57data directory of OpenCPN Repository.

 Need to download latest version of source files.
 Up to datThose files